aam-git/docker-backupninja/README.md

 ```

-## Docker Composer (run on a schedule or manually, I do this via portainer)
+## Docker Composer (run manually or on a schedule ie via portainer)

 ```
 version: '2'